stic-lab/cd0037-API-Development-and-Documentation-project/backend/README.md

 From within the `backend` directory first ensure you are working using your created virtual environment.

 Yous should create `.env` file which should contain database configuration.
-Se below for an example that should be putted in the `.env` file.
+See below for an example that should be putted in the `.env` file.

 ````bash
 DATABASE_NAME='database_name'